Stratuscodelab/Google-Clone/README.md

 # Google-Clone
 Google-Clone  using ReactJs and Firebase as hosting.
-This code does not include any personal API keys.
+This code does not include any personal API keys, you will need to add these manually.